eagle840/eagle840/README.md

 - 💬 Ask me about ... anything
 - 📫 How to reach me: ...
 [Linkedin](https://www.linkedin.com/in/ir4engineer/)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I was a vol firefighter/paramedic
+I was a volunteer firefighter/paramedic